DD2480-group14/Assignment-2/README.md

 ### Tianyu Deng

-## Way of Working
+## TEAM

-We estimate our way of working to be at "In Place" level.
+We estimate our way of working to be at "Collaborating" level.

+### Seeded

+We have defined the composition and division of labor of the team.
+We selected remote cooperation as the way of working.

+### Formed

+We discussed the work flow and assigned the responsibilities of each person via Slack meeting, which made everyone understand the whole team and their own roles.
+By using github issues, we can all understand what need to accomplish and keep track of tasks.

-### Principles Established
+### Collaborating

-We decided on a system where we could work independently on issues.
+We have completed our homework together, which proves that we are cohesive.
+We communicate with each other through slip and GitHub comment, honestly express our work progress and difficulties, and solve problems through communication to jointly accomplish team mission.
+This certainly shows that we understand and trust each other.

-### Foundations Established
+### Performing

-We used slack for general communication purposes and we used github issues for keeping track of tasks.
-We agreed on that the main branch should be in a working state so everyone can easily start working on new tasks.
-To ensure this we utilized github actions to check the code and apply tests on it before a pull request can be merged into main.
-We prohibited direct pushes to main and required at least one approval on pull requests before it could be merged.
+We think we didn't reach this level because we didn't meet some requirements: We didn't keep recognizing wasted work and the potential for wasted work and use some tools such as Java CI to help us to identify some coding problems.